plotdb/konfig/README.md

 This function is called everytime a konfig rebuild is necessary ( e.g., when `meta` is updated ).
 You should implement singleton by yourself if needed.

+## Action Loop

+Widgets may need to communicate with its controller, but there is no direct access or interface of konfig to widgets.
+Two way communication is possible with action:

+    rpc = proxise -> itf.fire \action, {name: \rpc, data: {...}}; return null
+    new itf action: rpc: -> rpc.resolve it
+    ...
+    rpc!then -> ...

 ## License